 The question is: How to free up space on MacBook?
 For some people, this may be just a piece of cake, but they’re still the need to get the correct and appropriate guidance in order to avoid malfunction after the free up space done.
 There are some methods you can try to free up space on MacBook you can try.
 Please take a look one by one.

 Delete Duplicate Files

 Sometimes we do not realize that there are many duplicate files in our MacBook.
-This is one of the cause why the device in becoming slow.
-In certain time, you have to check one by one those files and delete the duplicate files in order to boost back the device’s performance.
-I believe that you understand how time consuming this is.
+This is one of the cause of why the device is becoming slow.
+In a certain time, you have to check one by one those files and delete the duplicate files in order to boost back the device’s performance.
+I believe that you understand how time-consuming this is.

 Therefore, to delete duplicate files in order to free up space on MacBook, you can also use the Gemini 2 application.
 This application will assist you to do the task.
 You can get and install the Gemini 2 app from the App Store.
 If you want to try the free trial application, you can get it from their official website HERE

 This is the interface when the process of duplicates are to be deleted: